jbmorley/get/README.md

 Future
 ------

-* Add support for making permanent additions to the `.bash_profile`, `.bashrc`, etc.
 * Add some automated tests to ensure future development doesn't break the supported range of profile types.
 * Check support for cloning local repositories.
 This should work but requires testing.
-* Support for a default local profile path.